 The tutorial time slots will be used by the instructor to hold interactive tutorial sessions that are intended to assist students in learning the course materials more effectively.
-Each of the tutorial sessions will be held in one of two formats:
+Each of the tutorial sessions will be held in one of three formats:

-- 1. face-to-face in the computer lab used by the course (with no provision for online attendance); - 2. online only.
+- 1. face-to-face (in the computer lab used by the course) with no provision for online attendance; - 2. face-to-face with provisions for online attendance; - 3. online only.

-Which of these formats will be used for a particular tutorial session will depend on the specific manner in which the session is being used.
+Which of these formats will be used for a particular tutorial session will depend on the specific manner in which the session is being used as well as any constraints imposed by audio/video and computer systems.
 The precise manner in which the tutorial sessions are to be used will be driven by the needs and preferences of the students taking the course.
 Some potential uses of these sessions include (but are not limited to):